TarasMazepa/stax/README.md

 ## Commands

-Here is the list of command currently awailable:
+Here is the list of command currently available:

 ### stax-commit
 Creates branch, commits current changes with the same name as a branch and pushes.